Rongrong-Lin/OptimizationML/README.md

-The codes for the book on Optimization Theory and Machine Learning
+The codes for the book on Optimization Method and Machine Learning